JustinB1990/DecklistConverter/README.md

  There are a few things left to do.

  * Right now, when a person plugs in a decklist, they usually format it as such:

  4 First Card

  3 Second Card

  4 Third Card

  2 Fourth Card

   and the code just removes the first two characters in each string and links each card to their proper webpage

-  I want to store that number a put it before the linked card so it appears as such:
+  I want to store that number and put it before the linked card so it appears as such:

-  4 <linked html code>
+  4 linked html code for First Card

-  3 <linked html code>
+  3 linked html code for Second Card

   .

   .

   .

   * I also want to wrap the entire code in a table so that it appears nice when pasted into a webpage.